Clkwong3/infinite-edit/README.md

    - Open any web browser and type http://localhost:3000 in the address bar to access the application.

-   **Note:** If you're using a browser that supports Progressive Web Apps (PWAs), you can also install Infinite-Edit as a PWA for quick and easy access.
+   **Note:** If you're using a browser that supports Progressive Web Apps (PWAs), you can install Infinite-Edit for quick and easy access.
 Look for the "Install!" button in the navigation bar and click it to enjoy a seamless experience online or offline.

 That's it!
 Infinite-Edit has been successfully installed into your device.